-Trying to conceive and early pregnancy often involve a lot of waiting.
+Trying to conceive often involves a lot of waiting.
 Waiting to take a pregnancy test, waiting for your first ultrasound, and waiting to meet your baby face-to-face.
 During this time, it’s common to become more aware of every change in your body.

 The period between possible conception and a confirmed pregnancy is often called the two-week wait.
 During this phase, many women begin “symptom-spotting,” wondering whether every twinge or sensation could be an early sign of pregnancy.1

-Most early pregnancy signs can be attributed to hormonal changes.
+Most early pregnancy symptoms are caused by hormonal changes.
 At four weeks pregnant, your baby is not much bigger than a grain of sand.
-Still, their presence in your uterus is causing the pregnancy hormones like progesterone and human chorionic gonadotropin (hCG) to skyrocket.2
+Even at this early stage, rising levels of hormones such as progesterone and human chorionic gonadotropin (hCG) can cause noticeable changes throughout your body.2

-These hormones signal your body to ramp up for pregnancy.
-Your uterus will need to expand, your blood volume will increase, and your breasts will prepare for breastfeeding.
-Despite your tiny embryo existing only in a small area of your womb, you might experience different symptoms all over your body, all thanks to hormones.2
+These hormones help prepare your body for pregnancy.
+Your uterus expands, your blood volume increases, and your breasts begin preparing for breastfeeding.
+Although the embryo is still tiny, you might experience symptoms throughout your body, all thanks to hormones.2

 Related: Pregnancy Hormones: What’s Happening